TDKorn/my-magento/docs/source/interact-with-api.rst

 .. _the_models: models.html

-The :attr:`~.SearchQuery.result` of any :class:`~.SearchQuery` will be parsed and wrapped by a :class:`~.Model` class in |the_models|_, making the API response data easier to work with.
+The :attr:`~.SearchQuery.result` of any :class:`~.SearchQuery` will be parsed and wrapped by a :class:`~.Model` class in |the_models|_.

+These classes make the API response data easier to work with.

-These classes also provide endpoint-specific methods to search for related items and update store data.
+They also provide endpoint-specific methods to update store data and search for related items.

 .. rubric:: Example: Retrieving every :class:`~.Order` containing a :class:`~.Product`